 Behavioral Therapy and Applied Behavioral Analysis

-ABA therapy uses methods like rewards and repercussions to modify behavior.
-Early intervention programs using ABA can produce improvement in social interaction, communication, and behavior of autistic children.
+ABA therapy uses methods like rewards and consequences to modify behavior.
+Early intervention programs using ABA can produce improvements in social interaction, communication, and behavior of autistic children.

 Dietary Changes and Supplements

-• Some supplements that may have benefit for mitigating symptoms associated with ASD include omega-3s, vitamin B6, vitamin D, and probiotics.
+- Some supplements that may have benefits for mitigating symptoms associated with ASD include omega-3s, vitamin B6, vitamin D, and probiotics.

 Discover complementary therapies to enhance the results of the treatment for your child.
 Check our detailed article.